/etc/apt/sources.list.d/dotdeb.org.list deb http://packages.dotdeb.org squeeze all deb-src http://packages.dotdeb.org squeeze all

 And finally, update your APT cache and install Redis.

-$ sudo aptitude update $ sudo aptitude install redis-server
+$ sudo apt-get update $ sudo apt-get install redis-server